sylvaincom/traces-sklearn/book/intro.md

 ## Executable version of the course

-We offer several ways to run the course locally.
-The discussion below shows how to create a local environment to run the course.
-For your information, the following dependencies are required for the course:
+The following dependencies are required for the course:

 - `jupyterlab`
 - `jupytext`